kdvolder/knights_tour/README.md

 dune exec ./playground.exe
 ```

-##Opam install
+## Opam install

-When I figure out how to use opam / publish a module.
+TODO: Once we figured out how to publish a package on opam.